deltachat/deltachat-pages/en/spec.md

 To allow different groups with the same members, groups are identified by a group-id.
 The group-id MUST be created only from the characters 0-9, A-Z and a-z.

 Groups MUST have a group-name.
-The group-name is any non-zero UTF-8 string.
+The group-name is any non-zero-length UTF-8 string.

 # Outgoing groups messages